stevewhitmore/notes/cloud/docker/docker-crash-course.md

 Managed via `docker volume` commands.

 Anonymous volumes are created if your Dockerfile only specifies the path for the volume `VOLUME [ "/app/feedback" ]`.
 Docker sets up a folder or path on your host machine; exact location is unknown to you.
-These are deleted when the container stops, so they're not great for persisting data.
+These are deleted when the container is deleted, so they're not great for persisting data.

 Named volumes are great for data which should be persistent but you don't need to edit directly.
 They remain after a container is removed.